Estefanos8080/hiv-art-resistance-model/README.md

 ## Overview

 The goal of this project is to predict HIV drug resistance to the NRTI drug **3TC (TTC)** using sequence data.
-The model is a 1D CNN that takes as input the sequence of the HIV Reverse Transcriptase (RT) gene and outputs a binary prediction:
+The model is a 1D CNN that takes as input the amino acid sequence of the HIV Reverse Transcriptase (RT) gene and outputs a binary prediction:
 - `1`: Resistant to 3TC.
 - `0`: Not resistant to 3TC.